tdlugozima/text-indexer/README.md

 like '-', ':' etc. are going to be skipped)
 - does not have to take letter case into consideration
 - words that occur many times in a text must be presented only once in output

+**Solution:**

+We do not have any restrictions about what matters for us regarding the algorithm design, so the simpliest implementation has been chosen.

+We are iterating over a list of extracted, valid words from input.
+Word is split up to an array of characters and now we are ready to create a proper structure.
+Character is a key, Word is an element of a list which in turn is a value.
+Depending if list is empty we create a list or just update their rows.
+Every update of the list runs sorting algorithm to make everything in order.

 Input text: